ejwillemse/BAN313/chapter1.md

 if(T_score < 0){p_value = 2*pt(T_score, df)}else{p_value = 2*(1-pt(T_score, df))}

-# 6) Use an alpha value of 0.05 and decide if there is sufficient evidence to reject the null hypothesis
+# 6) Use an alpha value of 0.05 and decide if there is sufficient evidence to reject the null hypothesis.

 rejectH0 <- p_value < 0.05

-# You can print whatever you need to view here
+# You can print whatever you need to view here.
+For advanced users, you can check if the answers make sense by using the t.test function.
+And nope, the answer the print part is not included in here.
+You will have to figure it out for yourself.

 ```